CHE1110 Chemistry 1

 - Examiner will inform students of due date for Laboratory reports.

 - Examiner will inform students of due date for Quizzes.

 - Examination dates will be available during the Semester.
 Please refer to the examination timetable when published.

 Important assessment information

 It is the students' responsibility to attend and participate appropriately in all activities (such as lectures, tutorials, laboratories and practical work) scheduled for them, and to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration.
 To maximize their chances of satisfying the objectives of the practical component of the course, students should attend and actively participate in the laboratory sessions in the course.
-The residential school will be held from 15-17 April 2009 inclusive, at the USQ Toowoomba Campus.
+The residential school will be held at a time to be advised, at the USQ Toowoomba Campus.

 Requirements for students to complete each assessment item satisfactorily:

 To complete each of the assessment items satisfactorily, students must obtain at least 50% of the marks available for each assessment item.
 (Depending upon the requirements in Statement 4 below, students may not have to satisfactorily complete each assessment item to receive a passing grade in this course).